-Why Are Cockroaches Hard to Get Rid of?
+Why is it Hard to Get Rid of Cockroaches?

-Resistance to Conventional Pesticides - In addition to the reasons already mentioned to explain why cockroaches are difficult to eradicate, also take into consideration the fact that cockroaches continue developing more and more resistance to commonly used conventional pesticides.
-For example, a 2019 Purdue University study found that the most common type of cockroach, the German cockroach, is developing a resistance to multiple insecticides, including those on which exterminators rely.
+Resistance to Conventional Pesticides: These creepy crawlies are continuing to develop more and more resistance to commonly used conventional pesticides.
+For example, a 2019 Purdue University study found that the most common type of cockroach, the German cockroach, is developing a resistance to multiple insecticides including those on which exterminators rely.
 As these cockroaches reproduce, the new generation of cockroaches also showed signs of resistance.

 How to Get Rid of Cockroaches Naturally

 - Seal Entry Points: Cockroaches can slip into tiny spaces.
 Check the exterior and interior of your home for cracks, gaps, and holes.
 Install screens over gaps where utility cables and pipes enter your home.

 Roach Killer Gel Bait